Next Start

 While this transition to EFI gave riders a simpler and more enjoyable ownership experience, it also made diagnostic work more challenging.
 Following the trend of automotive manufacturers, motorcycle manufacturers like Harley-Davidson adopted the standardized SAE convention for identifying and labeling onboard faults.

-Harley trouble codes categories: (categories may vary based on model year and options)
+Harley trouble code categories (categories may vary based on model year and options) include:

 • Speedometer (SPDO)